 PROPERTIES OF CUPUAÇU

-Thanks to its nutritional benefits, cupuaçu effectively helps to moisturise the hydrolipidic film.
+Due to its nutritional benefits, cupuaçu effectively helps to nourish dry skni and hair.
 That's why we've made it the star ingredient in both our body and hair product ranges.

 A few words from our expert